Little Havana | Cuban Food | Party | Miami Restaurants | Miami Attractions | Recipes

 Jorge Castillo: The prices are very cheap.

-Glenn Lindgren: And the tamales are to die for, with just the right combination of spices to produce a tamal that is rich and full of fresh corn flavor.
+Glenn Lindgren: And the tamales are outstanding, with just the right combination of spices to produce a tamal that is rich and full of fresh corn flavor.

 Raúl Musibay: To get a better tamal in Miami, you'd have to visit the Three Guys From Miami!